February 28, 2020 - Beckah Ripley

-Most travel insurance policies would still provide coverage to cancel your trip due to a new medical condition that causes you to cancel your trip.
+Most travel insurance policies would still grant coverage if you develop a new health condition that causes you to call off your trip.
 You may also be covered to cancel or interrupt your trip if you are quarantined or subject to a mandatory evacuation issued by the government.
-Medical expenses or emergency medical evacuations would likely be covered if you were to contract a virus during your trip.
+Medical expenses or emergency medical evacuations would likely be covered if you were to contract COVID-19 during your trip.

-If you do not have a claim open under your current travel insurance policy, you likely will be able to change the travel dates on your current policy to your rescheduled travel dates.
+If you do not have a claim open under your current travel insurance policy, you likely will be able to change the travel dates on your current policy to your rescheduled travel time.
 Reach out to our team to help you make this change.

 If you don’t have your trip rescheduled yet, but know it’s in the works, your travel dates can be changed to the estimated new travel dates.
-Once you nail down the exact time of travel for your postponed trip, your travel dates can be changed again to reflect that.
+Once you nail down the exact time of travel for your postponed trip, your scheduled travel can be changed again to reflect that.

 If you have yet to purchase travel insurance and are concerned about an upcoming trip, make sure to check with an expert first to ensure you’re purchasing a policy that will provide the coverage you need.
 The friendly humans at Yonder can always be reached at 855-358-6433 or [email protected], 8:30am – 5:00pm CT, M-F.